 The administrator also specifies the user's initial session label when setting up these authorizations for the user.

-The session label is the particular combination of level, compartments, and groups at which a user works at any given time.
+The session label is the particular combination of levels, compartments, and groups at which a user works at any given time.
 The user can change the session label to any combination of components for which the user is authorized.

-SA_SESSION Session Management PL/SQL Package The SA_SESSION PL/SQL package manages session behavior for user authorizations.
+• SA\SESSION Session Management PL/SQL Package The SA\SESSION PL/SQL package manages session behavior for user authorizations.